The Leavitt Path Algebras of Ultragraphs: Introduction

-The article is organized as follows. we define in Section \ref{s2} the Leavitt path algebra $L_R(\g)$ of an ultragraph $\g$ over a unital commutative ring $R$.
-Next, we continue by considering the definition of quotient ultragraphs of \cite{lar2}.
+The article is organized as follows.
+We define in Section 2 the Leavitt path algebra $L_R(\g)$ of an ultragraph $\g$ over a unital commutative ring $R$.
+We continue by considering the definition of quotient ultragraphs of \cite{lar2}.
 For any admissible pair $(H,S)$ in an ultragraph $\g$, we associate the Leavitt path algebra $L_R\big(\qg\big)$ to the quotient ultragraph $\qg$ and we see that the Leavitt path algebras $L_R(\g)$ and $L_R (\qg\big)$ have a similar behavior in their structure.
+Next, we prove versions of the graded and Cuntz-Krieger uniqueness theorems for $L_R\big(\qg\big)$ by approximating $L_R\big(\qg\big)$ with $R$-algebras of finite graphs.

-In Section \ref{s3}, we prove versions of the graded and Cuntz-Krieger uniqueness theorems for $L_R\big(\qg\big)$ by approximating $L_R\big(\qg\big)$ with $R$-algebras of finite graphs.
-Since $L_R(\g)$ is trivially isomorphic to $L_R\big(\g/(\emptyset,\emptyset)\big)$, we have these uniqueness theorems for the Leavitt path algebras of ultragraphs either.
-By applying the graded-uniqueness theorem in Section \ref{s4}, we give a complete description of basic graded ideals of $L_R(\g)$ in terms of admissible pairs in $\g$.
-In Section \ref{s5}, we use the Cuntz-Krieger uniqueness theorem to show that an ultragraph $\g$ satisfies Condition (K) if and only if every basic ideal in $L_R(\g)$ is graded.
+By applying the graded-uniqueness theorem in Section 3, we give a complete description of basic graded ideals of $L_R(\g)$ in terms of admissible pairs in $\g$.
+In Section 4, we use the Cuntz-Krieger uniqueness theorem to show that an ultragraph $\g$ satisfies Condition (K) if and only if every basic ideal in $L_R(\g)$ is graded.

-Finally, in Section \ref{s6}, we generalize the algebraic Cuntz-Krieger algebra $\mathcal{CK}_A(K)$ of \cite{ara}, denoted by $\el$, for every infinite matrix $A$ with entries in $\{0,1\}$ and every unital commutative ring $R$.
-In the case $R=\mathbb C$, the Leavitt path algebra $L_{\mathbb C}(\g)$ and the Exel-Laca $\mathbb C$-algebra $\mathcal{EL}_{A}(\mathbb C)$ are isomorphic to dense $*$-subalgebras of $C^*(\g)$ and $\mathcal O_A$, respectively.
+In Section 5, we generalize the algebraic Cuntz-Krieger algebra $\mathcal{CK}_A(K)$ of \cite{ara}, denoted by $\el$, for every infinite matrix $A$ with entries in $\{0,1\}$ and every unital commutative ring $R$.
+In the case $R=\mathbb C$, the Exel-Laca $\mathbb C$-algebra $\mathcal{EL}_{A}(\mathbb C)$ is isomorphic to dense $*$-subalgebra of $\mathcal O_A$.
 We prove that the class of Leavitt path algebras of ultragraphs contains the Leavitt path algebras as well as the algebraic Exel-Laca algebras.
 Furthermore, we give an ultragraph $\g$ such that the Leavitt path algebra $L_R(\g)$ is neither a Leavitt path algebra of graph nor an Exel-Laca $R$-algebra.